Azim Nanji: Publications

-In addition, he has contributed numerous shorter studies and articles on religion, Islam and Ismailism in journals and collective volumes including the Encyclopædia of Islam, Encyclopædia Iranica, Oxford Encyclopædia of the Modern Islamic World, and A Companion to Ethics.
+In addition, he has contributed shorter studies and articles on religion, Islam and Ismailism in journals and collective volumes including the Encyclopædia of Islam, Encyclopædia Iranica, Oxford Encyclopædia of the Modern Islamic World, and A Companion to Ethics.
 He is also the Associate Editor for the revised Second Edition of The Encyclopaedia of Religion.
-As of 2007, he is preparing a Historical Dictionary of Islam to be published by Penguin.
+As of 2007, he was preparing a Historical Dictionary of Islam to be published by Penguin.